North Carolina Central University Blog

 Soft Skills

-• Problem-solving: Challenges in tech often demand creative solutions.
+• Problem solving: Challenges in tech often demand creative solutions.
 The ability to identify issues and develop remedies is a desirable trait in any job, particularly in IT, where it fuels innovation.
 Problem-solving works in tandem with other important soft skills, like analytical thinking.

 • Communication: IT professionals must be able to communicate effectively with colleagues and supervisors, many of whom may not possess the same level of technical expertise.
 An ability to distill complex topics for lay audiences can be very valuable.
 IT professionals who work with customers should have strong verbal and written communication skills, as they may have to speak with customers directly or communicate with them via email.

 • Organization/time management: Many IT professionals juggle multiple projects at a time, each involving different tasks.
-Therefore they must maintain a schedule and keep track of their day-to-day responsibilities.
+Therefore, they must maintain a schedule and keep track of their day-to-day responsibilities.
 Proper prioritization and multitasking allow IT pros to work more efficiently and ultimately be more productive.

 Gain the Skills to Become an IT Pro

-The online Bachelor of Science in Information Technology (BS in IT) at North Carolina Central University can help you develop the skills to become an in-demand IT expert.
-The program’s three concentrations — Cybersecurity, Data Analytics, and Information and Communications Technology — allow you to tailor your educational path to your professional goals.
-Our field-experienced faculty, personalized attention, and immersive coursework can help you gain a robust set of future-proof technical and interpersonal skills so you’re set up for professional success now and in the future, whether it means working at a tech company in North Carolina or pursuing employment elsewhere.
+The online Bachelor of Science in Information Technology (BS in IT) at NCCU Online can help you develop the skills to become an in-demand IT expert.
+The program’s three concentrations — Cybersecurity, Data Analytics, and Information and Communications Technology — allow you to tailor your educational path to your goals.

 Recommended Readings